 When to see a doctor

 If you have any symptoms of atrial fibrillation, make an appointment with your doctor.
-Your doctor should be able to tell you if your symptoms are caused by atrial fibrillation or another heart arrhythmia.
+Your doctor may order an electrocardiogram to determine if your symptoms are related to atrial fibrillation or another heart rhythm disorder (arrhythmia).

 If you have chest pain, seek emergency medical assistance immediately.
 Chest pain could signal that you're having a heart attack.